Buntingsdale Hall: History

 Herbert Mackworth later sold the hall to his cousin William Tayleur, who subsequently owned the property for many years.
 He gives his name to Tayleur Drive, the road that leads to the hall.

+Buntingsdale Hall was for many years (possibly since the group's formation in August 1943) the location of Royal Air Force HQ 22 Group.
+Although by 1969 there was a modern kitchen serving the original dining room in the north wing, there were few other facilities, and staff officers who "lived in" had sleeping accommodations in nearby huts.
+The HQ disbanded on 31 January 1972, and in a simple ceremony on that day, the RAF ensign at Buntingsdale was lowered for the last time.

-In 1986, during the time that a survey was conducted of the property, it was reported that a number of furnishings had been stolen from the hall.
+In 1986, during the time that a survey was conducted of the property, it was reported that several furnishings had been stolen from the hall.
 By 2000 the hall was in disrepair and was placed on the Historic Buildings at Risk register.
-Subsequently it was renovated and was finally removed from this register in 2004.
+Subsequently, it was renovated and was finally removed from this register in 2004.

 Over the years the hall has been owned by many different families but the current owners are Mackworths, direct descendants of Bulkeley Mackworth.